digitarald/digitarald-fancyupload/meta.md

 	- Rails: params[:Filedata] ... [example](http://forum.mootools.net/viewtopic.php?id=2726&p=6#post-22330)
 	- ASP: [Fancy Upload and Classic ASP](http://bennewton.us/2007/07/22/fancy-upload-and-classic-asp/)

-	*Filedata* is the default value for the option fieldName, so you can change it.
-The submitted content-type is always "application/octet-stream", so don't trust it when you validate the file.
+	*Filedata* is the default value for the option `fieldName`, so you can change it.
+The submitted `content-type` header is always `application/octet-stream`, so don't trust it when you validate the file.

 Flash-request forgets cookies and session ID